platformio/platformio-docs/en/stable/_sources/plus/debug-tools/cmsis-dap.rst.txt

     * - :ref:`framework_cmsis`
       - The ARM Cortex Microcontroller Software Interface Standard (CMSIS) is a vendor-independent hardware abstraction layer for the Cortex-M processor series and specifies debugger interfaces.
 The CMSIS enables consistent and simple software interfaces to the processor for interface peripherals, real-time operating systems, and middleware.
 It simplifies software re-use, reducing the learning curve for new microcontroller developers and cutting the time-to-market for devices

+    * - :ref:`framework_espidf`
+      - ESP-IDF is the official development framework for the ESP32 and ESP32-S Series SoCs.

     * - :ref:`framework_libopencm3`
       - The libOpenCM3 framework aims to create a free and open-source firmware library for various ARM Cortex-M0(+)/M3/M4 microcontrollers, including ST STM32, Ti Tiva and Stellaris, NXP LPC, Atmel SAM3, Energy Micro EFM32 and others

     * - :ref:`framework_mbed`
       - Arm Mbed OS is an open source embedded operating system designed specifically for the 'things' in the Internet of Things.
 It includes all the features you need to develop a connected product based on an Arm Cortex-M microcontroller, including security, connectivity, an RTOS and drivers for sensors and I/O devices

-    * - :ref:`framework_simba`
-      - Simba is an RTOS and build framework with aims to make embedded programming easy and portable

     * - :ref:`framework_spl`
       - The ST Standard Peripheral Library provides a set of functions for handling the peripherals on the STM32 family of microcontrollers.